Skip to main content

 ADA Title II and the April 2027 Deadline

 In April 2024, the U.S. Department of Justice finalized a rule that changes everything for state and local governments.
 For the first time, Title II of the Americans with Disabilities Act now includes specific, enforceable technical standards for websites and mobile apps.
-This isn't guidance—it's federal law with compliance deadlines that are coming fast.
+This isn't guidance—it's federal law with compliance deadlines attached.

-If you work for a city, county, school district, library, or special district government, the clock is ticking.
+If you work for a city, county, school district, library, or special district government, this rule applies to you.
 Here's what you need to know, when you need to comply, and how to prepare.

 We know video accessibility requirements inside and out, and we'll give you clear, practical guidance on where to start.
 That said, accessibility decisions can be nuanced and depend on your content, policies, and risk tolerance — so for final sign-off on your specific situation, loop in your legal team or city attorney.